Newk's Eatery: Corporate history

 Newk's Eatery was founded in 2004 as Newk's Express Café by father and son chefs, Don and Chris Newcomb, with the first store opening in Oxford, Mississippi.
 Before establishment of Newks, Don and Chris Newcomb had previously created and sold their restaurant chain McAlister's Deli to Focus Brand.

 In 2013, the company rebranded itself as Newk's Eatery.
 In addition to the updated name, the company introduced a fresh design to its logo.

 The business was bought by private equity firm Sentinel Capital Partners in 2014 for an undisclosed amount, identifying the chain's opportunity for growth as a driving factor in the decision to acquire the company.
 Sentinel, which specializes in buying and building companies, implemented a plan for rapid growth.
 Shortly after its acquisition by Sentinel, Newk's announced plans to grow to more than 300 units by 2018.

 Today, over 100 Newk's locations operate in 13 U.S. states.
 The company is headquartered in Jackson, Mississippi.
 Newk's announced $141 million in revenue in 2014.

 Fare

-Newk's sells gourmet made-from-scratch sandwiches, soups, salads, California-style pizzas, desserts, fresh fruit, coffee, specialty drinks, wine, beer, and a large variety of related items.
-The restaurant chain, situated on the upscale spectrum of fast casual, maintains a strong culinary focus with all products made from scratch, with fresh ingredients in each store daily.
-Defining features of the company's restaurants are open kitchens and large round tables with complementary gourmet condiments, toppings, and breadstick crackers.
+Newk's sells gourmet sandwiches, soups, salads, California-style pizzas, desserts, fruit, coffee, speciality drinks, alcohol, and a large variety of related items.
+The chain maintains a focus on products being made "from-scratch" as a marketing angle.

+Interior

+The standard for the interior of the chain's establishments is to have an open kitchen and utilise large round tables.
+Complimentary condiments and snacks are also provided.